MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-transformation-objects/retrieve-a-transformations-definition.md

 ## Retrieve a transformation's definition

 In this workflow sample, you want to get the definition of the `"2 Weeks Ago"` transformation object.
 The object ID of the transformation is `6CB9ABB711D3E4F11000E887EC6DE8A4`.
-The transformation is in the Strategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
+The transformation is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info